Linfield F.C.

 Linfield Football Club is a Northern Irish professional football club, based in south Belfast, which plays in the NIFL Premiership – the highest level of the Northern Ireland Football League.
 The fourth-oldest club on the island of Ireland, Linfield was founded in 1886 by workers at the Ulster Spinning Company's Linfield Mill.
 Since 1905, the club's home ground has been Windsor Park, which is also the home of the Northern Ireland national team and is the largest football stadium in Northern Ireland.
 They train at Midgley Park which is beside the stadium.
 The club's badge displays Windsor Castle, in reference to the ground's namesake.

 Historically, Linfield shared a fierce rivalry with Belfast Celtic until Celtic's withdrawal from the league for political reasons in 1949.
-Since that time the club's main rival has been Glentoran, with the duo known locally as the Big Two.
+Since that time the club's main rival has been Glentoran F.C., with the duo known locally as the Big Two.
 This rivalry traditionally includes a league derby played on Boxing Day each year, which usually attracts Northern Ireland's highest domestic attendance of the season, excluding cup finals.
 For the 2021–22 season, Linfield's average league home attendance was approximately 2,900, the highest in the division and more than double the league's overall average of around 1,400.
 The team, nicknamed The Blues, is managed by former Northern Ireland international and the country's all-time record goalscorer, David Healy.
 Healy was appointed on 14 October 2015 to succeed Warren Feeney, following Feeney's resignation.